clubfest/crooked-piano/client/YouPlayer/readme.md

   * else return

 ## LeadPlayer
+* `proximateNotes` are the next correct note.
+There can be more than 1 note if within less than 100ms
+* `computerProximateNotes` are the next notes to be played by the computer if `proximateNotes` are empty
+  * Otherwise It but must wait to play together with `proximateNotes`.

+* will not be played until proximateNotes is empty
+*
+* after computerProximateNotes are played, we will need to update proximateNotes

 * Everytime, a note match, we check if proximateNotes are all computerNotes
   * If so, play, all those notes.

 We should separate proximateComputerNotes from proximateNotes with the update:

 * if it's a computer note, don't play it yet
   * reorder the non-computer notes are first
-  * then play the computer notes if they are at the front
+  * if they are at the front
+    * play the computer notes
+  * else set timeout
+    * and add to the timeout if needed

 ## mode
 * one-hand: Play one segment.